Regular procedure

 Onward appeal before the Council of State

-After the Regional Court issues a judgment on the decision from national asylum authorities, both the asylum seeker and/or the IND may appeal against the decision of the Regional court to the Council of State.[64]
-The IND makes use of this possibility especially in matters of principle, for example if a court evaluates that a particular minority is systematically subjected to a violation of Article 3 ECHR.
-The Council of State carries out a marginal ex tunc review of the (judicial) judgment of the Regional Court and does not examine the facts of the case.[65]
+After the Regional Court issues a judgment regarding the IND’s decision, both the asylum seeker and the IND may appeal the decision of the Regional court to the Council of State.[78]
+The IND makes use of this possibility especially in matters of principle, for example if a Regional Court concludes that a particular minority is systematically subjected to a violation of Article 3 of the European Convention on Human Rights (ECHR).
+The Council of State carries out a marginal ex tunc review of the Regional Court’s judgment and does not examine the facts of the case.[79]

 Initially, a provisional measure could only be requested in case of urgency, such as imminent deportation, detention or termination of reception, but this condition no longer applies.
-The Council of State changed its course as a result of the ECtHR judgment in A.M v.
-The Netherlands of 5 July 2016.[68]
-According to the EctHR, onward appeal to the Council of State, in its existing form, did not qualify as an effective remedy.
-The Council of State made clear that it is no longer necessary to wait for an expulsion date has been set, an asylum seeker can now submit a request for a provisional measure at the time of appeal.[69]
-The Council of State also made clear that a request for a provisional measure preventing expulsion will be granted if the asylum request is considered to have an arguable claim in the sense of Article 3 of the European Convention on Human Rights (ECHR).[70]
+The Council of State changed its course as a result of the ECtHR judgment in A.M. v.
+The Netherlands of 5 July 2016.[82]
+According to the ECtHR, onward appeal to the Council of State, in its existing form, did not qualify as an effective remedy.
+The Council of State made clear that it is no longer necessary to wait for an expulsion date to be set.
+An asylum seeker can now submit a request for a provisional measure at the time of appeal.[83]
+The Council of State also made clear that a request for a provisional measure preventing expulsion will be granted if the asylum request is considered to have an arguable claim in the sense of Article 3 ECHR.[84]
 If granted, a provisional measure allows for reception facilities.

 Legal assistance